jeffboody/libai/readme-nn.md

 performs a forward pass and backpropagation for each training pattern.
-MBGD performs a forward pass using multiple training patterns followed by a single backpropagation using the average loss and the average forward gradients.
+MBGD performs a forward pass using multiple training patterns followed by a single backpropagation using the total loss and the total forward gradients.
 The advantages of each approach includes the following.